-Note that the formula is not applicable if the gift is split between the donor and spouse, each of whom is in a different gift tax bracket because either or both have made prior taxable gifts.
+Note that the formula is not applicable if the gift is split between the donor and spouse who are in different gift tax brackets because either or both have made prior taxable gifts.
 Quite often, however, you can determine the correct tax bracket by inspection and adjusting for the bracket differential by computing the tentative tax in the correct lower bracket.
 In other situations, you’ll have to make trial computations using first the bracket indicated by the tentative taxable gift and then later using the next lower bracket.

-Time Tax Is Due
+Due Date of Tax

 Generally, the gift tax must be paid at the same time the return is filed.
 However, reasonable extensions of time for payment of the tax can be granted by the IRS, but only upon a showing of undue hardship.
 This means more than inconvenience.
 It must appear that the party liable to pay the tax will suffer a “substantial financial loss” unless an extension is granted.
 (A forced sale of property at a sacrifice price would be an example of a substantial financial loss.)